 Academic Policies

 The College of Health and Human Services adheres to all UToledo policies and procedures.
-Please refer to the General Section of this catalog for academic policies governing all students enrolled at the University.
+Please refer to The University of Toledo Policy website for academic policies governing all students enrolled at the University.
 In any case where University, college, departmental and/or program policies conflict, the most stringent policy applies.
 Students should consult with their program for a complete list of all policies and procedures specifically related to their program.
+The School of Nursing may have stricter policies than the university that are based on accreditation standards and Ohio Board of Nursing requirements.

-Refer to the UToledo Policy website for further information on Academic Honesty.
+Refer to the UToledo Policy website for further information on Academic Dishonesty.

 Dismissal